seanpm2001/Documentation/OldVersions/Documentation_REPOLIST/1/101-200/README.txt

 //// https://github.com/seanpm2001/URLL-Specification
 //// A list of all Documentation repositories by @seanpm2001
 //// MAJOR WORK IN PROGRESS
-//// As of 2025, Thursday, October 9th
+//// As of 2025, Friday, October 10th

 //// TODO: Check documentation repositories for the WacOS project

+//// 2025.10.10: Last update of the week today.
+Will return on 2025, Monday, October 13th

+//// OLD MESSAGES

 //// 2025.10.06: Coming back from another weekend, with 5 more consecutive updates planned, before I take another break for the weekend.

-//// OLD MESSAGES

 //// 2025.10.03: Last update of the week today.
 Will return on 2025, Monday, October 6th
 //// 2025.09.29: Coming back from another weekend, with 5 more consecutive updates planned, before I take another break for the weekend.
 //// 2025.09.26: Last update of the week today.
 Will return on 2025, Monday, September 29th